Researcher admits plot to steal GSK secrets to sell in China

 PHILADELPHIA — A cancer researcher pleaded guilty Friday to conspiring to steal biopharmaceutical trade secrets from GlaxoSmithKline in what prosecutors said was a scheme that involved plans to set up companies in China to market them.

-Yu Xue entered a guilty plea in federal court Friday to a single conspiracy count.
-The government dropped more than two dozen other pending counts against the researcher as part of the plea.
+Yu Xue entered a guilty plea in federal court to a single conspiracy count.
+The government dropped more than two dozen other pending counts against the researcher.

 “A trade secret to me is not publicly available.
 The patents I sent to them is publicly available,” she said, noting that she sent the preliminary application for a patent on her research.